Together we are making a difference

 The world’s natural Eco-systems are being degraded at an unprecedented rate and it is no longer sufficient to merely protect that which is left – Nature must be restored.
 Preserving our environment is paramount, as Kwa Zulu Natal has already lost 33% of its indigenous forest.

-Suni-Ridge Forest Sanctuary has been renewed, enhanced & protected to support amazing biodiversity of species that have returned to our restored forest.
-These include rare trees and plants, numerous red data mammals, hundreds of insect and butterfly species, 6 bat species and over 350 species of birds and much more.
+At Suni-Ridge Forest Sanctuary We protect a number of rare (red data) species such as the diminutive suni-antelope (Neotragus moschatus) Tonga red squirell (Paraxerus palliatu) 4 toed elephant shrew (Paraxerus palliatuand) and many others.
+Our rare sand forest habitat has been renewed, enhanced & protected to support an amazing habitat that also includes rare trees and plants, numerous IUCN red data mammals, hundreds of insect and butterfly species, 26 bat species and over 350 species of birds and much more.

 Nyala antelope that now call our Forest Sanctuary home

-In 1993 our urgent intention was to protect this ecologically sensitive land, which is the catchment for False Bay lake (see Water Catchment Forum), It was at risk from once again being ploughed and deforested to be used for monoculture agricultural lands or planted to industrial Alien Blue Gum Trees.
-The property supported a small section of forest that would be our seed- pool for regenerating trees into the barren lands.
+In 1993 our urgent intention was to protect this ecologically sensitive land, which is the catchment for False Bay lake (see Water Catchment Forum), It was at risk from once again being deforested to be used for monoculture agricultural lands or planted to industrial Alien Blue Gum Trees.
+The property supported a small section of sand forest that would be our seed- pool for regenerating biodiversity.
 It had to be protected!

 Thus it was 28 years ago that our quest began to restore a unique forest.
 The property that we bought, was in a neglected agricultural area in the environs of the Isimanagliso World Natural Heritage Site at False Bay, Zululand on the North East Coast of South Africa.